Rings of invariants for three dimensional modular representations: Introduction

 \item type(1,1,1): $\dim_F(V^G) = 1$ and $\dim_\F((V/V^G)^G) = 1$.
 Then $\F[X, Y, Z]^G$ is a complete intersection ring provided $r\leq 3$. \end{enumerate} \end{enumerate} In a subsequent paper Pierron and Shank treated the case $r=4$, see \cite{PS}.

-In both the situations ({\em i.e.}, $r = 3$ and $r=4$) the authors first construct the SAGBI basis for the generic representation (definition is recalled below) of type $(1,1,1)$.
-Then, by specialization and some polynomial conditions, they construct the SAGBI basis for general representations of type $(1,1,1)$.
+In both situations ({\em i.e.}, $r = 3$ and $r=4$) the authors first construct a SAGBI basis for the generic representation (definition is recalled below) of type $(1,1,1)$.
+Then, by specialization and some polynomial conditions, they construct a SAGBI basis for general representations of type $(1,1,1)$.